shubhamforsta/enzyme-to-rtl-codemod/README.md

 # NOTE:

 1. This package will only work if your test files use Enzyme `mount` and `shallow` imported directly from the Enzyme package.
-If your project uses helper methods to wrap Enzyme’s mount or shallow, this package may not work as expected.
+If your project uses helper methods to wrap Enzyme's mount or shallow, this package may not work as expected.

 ```ts
 import { mount } from 'enzyme';